TravelMapping/HighwayData/hwy_data/AR/usaar/README.md

 AR43 intersects AR7 twice in Harrison; both junctions are signed "AR 43 South"

-The two segments of AR244 in Washington County are separated by a gap (along AR59) longer than either segment

-AR253 intersects AR45 twice in Sebastian County; both junctions are signed "AR 253 North"

 AR88Alt is AR88 (Altheimer)

 AR92 is signed N-S south of the AR9 concurrency and E-W east of it